Come October, everyone gets scarier, but I feel the need to get sweeter.

 Overwhelmed with choices, the only thing stoned in certainty was that I was going to be rooted to the floor with my camera, gaping and snapping up the plethora of savory and sweet and beverage options, all of which were lined up in repeating reflections that were slowly languishing with swirling crowds.

 I always admire sweet destinations that share the platform with their savory counterparts.
-Amongst the best looking was the bacon and grated cheese croissant, textured like wooden swirls and laying atop a wooden plank, altogether becoming a clever and rustic play on the eyes.
+Among the best looking was the bacon and grated cheese croissant, textured like wooden swirls and laying atop a wooden plank, altogether becoming a clever and rustic play on the eyes.

 The well-known ‘rebel within’ seemed like a savory cake infused with black and pink peppers, greens and onion slices, which however paled in comparison next to the juxtaposed flavors of sweet corn, black mustard and thyme in a mini loaf that was topically textured with juicy corn nibs that begged to be gnawed.